Ondo Assembly Declares Seats of Two Lawmakers Vacant

 Fidelis David

-The Ondo State House of Assembly yesterday declared the seats of two lawmakers vacant over alleged anti-party activities.
+The Ondo State House of Assembly on Tuesday declared the seats of lawmakers vacant over alleged anti-party activities.

-They include the lawmaker representing Ilaje state constituency II, Mrs. Favour Tomomewo, and her counterpart representing Ese-Odo state constituency, Mr. Success Torhukerhijo.
+They include the lawmaker representing Ilaje State constituency II, Mrs Favour Tomomewo and her counterpart representing the Ese-Odo constituency, Mr Success Torhukerhijo.

-The Assembly at the plenary presided over by the Speaker, Bamidele Oleyelogun, directed the Independent National Electoral Commission (INEC) to conduct a bye-election within 90 days in their constituencies.
+The parliament, at plenary, presided over by the Speaker, Bamidele Oleyelogun, directed the Independent Electoral Commission to conduct a by-election within 90 days for their constituencies.

-According to the Speaker, the decision followed a letter from the state Chairman of All Progressives Congress (APC), Ade Adetimehin, to declare their seats vacant as the duo were alleged to have fully participated in the activities of another political party, the Peoples Democratic Party (PDP) during the last gubernatorial election and Assembly primaries in the state.
+According to the speaker, the decision followed a letter from the Chairman of All Progressives Congress (APC) in the state, Engr Ade Adetimehin, to declare their seats vacant as the duo were alleged to have fully participated in the activities of another Party, PDP during the last gubernatorial election and Assembly primaries in the state.

-Oleyelogun said based on the APC letter and the Assembly having acted in accordance with Section 109(1)and (g) of the 1999 Constitution as amended, “the Assembly was declaring their seats vacant while a letter should be written to INEC to conduct a bye-election into the seats within 90 days.”
+Oleyelogun said that based on the APC’s letter and the house having acted per the section 109(1)and (g) of the 1999 constitution as amended, the house was declaring their seats vacant while a letter should be written to INEC to conduct a by-election into the seats within 90 days.

-It noted that if the bill is eventually passed into law, it will create a window/avenue for alternative dispute resolution that will include the entire range of alternative to litigation that involves a third party intervention to assist in the resolution of a dispute.

-According to the report, the bill, if passed into law will further enhance easy access to justice by providing alternative mechanism to settlement of litigation in the resolution of disputes in the state and also minimise frustration and delays in Justice delivery by providing a standard legal framework for the fair and efficient settlement of dispute through alternative dispute resolution.
+According to the report, the bill, if passed into law, will further enhance easy access to justice by providing an alternative mechanism for settlement of litigation in the resolution of disputes in the state and also minimise frustration and delays in justice delivery by providing a standard legal framework for the fair and efficient settlement of the dispute through alternative dispute resolution.